Moving beyond the market need not mean turning back the clock to a highly centralised state-run model.

 The tide might just be turning against marketisation and outsourcing.
 But there is a need for fresh thinking on what should come next.
 NEF’s new discussion paper suggests one direction of travel – shifting power towards citizens and frontline staff – but other ideas are out there.
 Join the debate in the comments box below or on Twitter, using the hashtag #futurewelfare.

 James Angel is social policy researcher at the New Economics Foundation (NEF)Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.